-- Most kids will need a period of adjustment after a stressful event.
-During this time, it's important for parents to offer support, love, and understanding.
+- Most kids will need time to adjust after a stressful event.
+While they do, it's important for parents to offer support, love, and understanding.

 - Try to keep kids' schedules and lives as similar as possible to before the event.
 This means not allowing your child to take off too much time from school or activities, even if it's hard at the beginning.

 - Let them talk about the traumatic event when and if they feel ready.
 Praise them for being strong when they do talk about it, but don't force the issue if they don't feel like sharing their thoughts.
 Some kids may prefer to draw or write about their experiences.
 Either way, encouragement and praise can help them get feelings out.

 - Reassure them that their feelings are typical and that they're not "going crazy."
 Support and understanding from parents can help with handling difficult feelings.

 - Some kids and teens find it helpful to get involved in a support group for trauma survivors.
 Look online or check with your pediatrician or the school counselor to find groups nearby.

 - Get professional help immediately if you have any concern that a child has thoughts of self-harm.
 Thoughts of suicide are serious at any age and should be treated right away.

 - Help build self-confidence by encouraging kids to make everyday decisions where appropriate.
 PTSD can make kids feel powerless, so parents can help by showing their kids that they have control over some parts of their lives.
 Depending on a child's age, parents might consider letting him or her choose a weekend activity or decide things like what's for dinner or what to wear.